-- Skin contact and caressing improve infant's well-being and life-long development.
+- skin contact and caressing improve infant's well-being and later academic achievement.
 The mechanisms are largely unknown.
-I am interested in what effects "social touch" has on brain and cognitive development.
+Together with Laura Pirazzoli I investigate the effects "social touch" has on brain and cognitive development.

 - I am also involved in developing screening tools for mathematical difficulties, in Romania (in collaboration with Fotinica Gliga).

 Intern, British Psychological Society Parliamentary Office, 2009 pdf